stochastic-thread/libc4life/README.md

 c4life provides a general, extensible allocator interface and a set of stackable implementations that focus on specific aspects of dynamic memory allocation.

 #### pool
-The pool allocator allows treating sets of separate allocations as single blocks of memory by keeping track of individual pointers.
+The pool allocator allows treating sets of separate allocations as single blocks of memory, while retaining the ability to release individual pointers.
 The data needed for book keeping is prefixed to each allocation and supports O(1) addition and removal without additional allocations.

 ```C